egorvdovenko/qr-itsupport-bot/README.md

 ## Dependencies

-This bot uses the following dependencies:

-- `axios`: For making HTTP requests.
-- `dotenv`: For managing environment variables.
-- `nodemon`: For automatically restarting the bot during development.
+This project uses several dependencies to function properly:

-- `telegraf`: For interacting with the Telegram Bot API.
+- `telegraf`: A modern framework for building efficient Telegram bots.
+- `axios`: A promise-based HTTP client for the browser and node.js.
+- `dotenv`: A zero-dependency module that loads environment variables from a `.env` file into `process.env`.
+- `nodemon`: A utility that will monitor for any changes in your source and automatically restart your server.
+- `ws`: A simple to use, blazing fast, and thoroughly tested WebSocket client and server for Node.js.

 ## Language Support